mirqr/cloudlab-fed/README.md

 - A sequence of convolutional layers for feature extraction, followed by max pooling layers.
 - A flattening layer to convert the 2D output to a 1D array.
-- Dense layers, including a final output layer with softmax activation for classification.ces.
+- Dense layers, including a final output layer with softmax activation for classification.

 This model is well-suited for the Fashion-MNIST dataset and provides a robust framework for demonstrating federated learning with complex image data.